Site icon Away With The Steiners

 The architecture all over Uzbekistan tells a diverse story.
 However, the realities of travelling with children anywhere in the world have led to quick confirmation that gazing in appreciation at architecture is not high on many child-sized bucket lists.

-Tashkent isn’t quite as renowned for architecture as it’s sister cities of Bukhara and Samarkhand.
-But when you arrive in Tashkent with kids, and you have stocked up on a tasty melon or two and quickly licked an ice cream; the Hazrati Iman Complex is not far away and is worth a visit.
+Tashkent isn’t quite as renowned for architecture as its sister cities of Bukhara and Samarkhand.
+But when you arrive in Tashkent with kids, and you have stocked up on a tasty melon or two and quickly licked an ice cream.
+The Hazrati Iman Complex is not far away and is well worth a visit.

 Somehow travel with kids is always a refreshing reminder of how we all see the world through different eyes.